Godevs04/Dilip_RiceMill/README.md

 ## Acknowledgements

-- Special thanks to [XYZ Company](https://godevs.me/GodevsPortfolio/) for providing inspiration and guidance for this project.
+- Special thanks to [Our Team](https://godevs.me/GodevsPortfolio/) for providing inspiration and guidance for this project.